AntoineMellerio/hackathon_GoogleCloud/README.md

 The similarity is obtained by cleaning 80 000 recipes collected from Open Food Fact and applying the Google NLP model word2vec on them.
 The model identifies the relationships and roles of the ingredients within the recipes.
 This allows us to output the top 20 most similar items of any ingredient present in the recipes.

 - The second criteria of the module is the **category** of the ingredients, gathered from Agribalyze's dataset.
-Indeed, the final tool would first recommend ingredients of the same category as the inital one.
+Indeed, the final tool would first recommend ingredients of the same category as the initial one.

 - The next step is the **carbon emissions**, collected both from Agribalyze and from the Base Carbone dataset of ADEME.
 We only output ingredients with less carbon emissions than the initial one.